Employment-Based Non-Permanent Residents

 Foreign nationals who wish to legally work in the United States on a temporary basis must obtain an employment-based non-permanent residence visa.
 There is no one single work visa that allows you to secure employment in the U.S.; instead, you must apply for one of more than twenty non-immigrant work visas.
 Each of these visas allows you to legally enter and temporarily work in the U.S. under different, specific circumstances.

-Robert Brown LLC can help you navigate the process of applying for and securing a temporary work visa.
-Our extensively experienced Southfield immigration attorneys can help you determine which type of visa suits your situation and can guide you through the application process.
+Brown Immigration Law can help you navigate the process of applying for and securing a temporary work visa.
+Our extensively experienced immigration attorneys can help you determine which type of visa suits your situation and can guide you through the application process.
 We strive to ensure that you understand all of your available options, offering answers to your questions and addressing any concerns you may have.

 We assist both individuals and businesses.
-Schedule an appointment for a consultation by calling our firm at (248) 232-2559 or filling out and submitting an online contact form.
+Schedule an appointment for a consultation by calling our firm in Southfield at (248) 232-2559.

 Types of Temporary Work Visas in the U.S.

 As previously mentioned, there are more than two dozen types of temporary work visas in the United States.
 The type of visa you will need to apply for will depend on your unique situation.

 Some of the most common types of temporary work visas include:

 - B-1 Visas: The B-1 visa allows temporary business visitors to enter the U.S. in order to negotiate contracts, consult with business associates, attend professional conferences, take part in a training program, or settle an estate, amongst other similar short-term business activities.

 - E-1 and E-2 Visas: E-1 and E-2 visas are available to eligible treaty investors and traders.
 Qualified individuals include citizens of countries that maintain certain trade and commerce treaties with the United States.